Lincoln-Araujo/Lincoln-Araujo/README.md

 ### Selected work

-- **UX Guidelines Explorer**
+- **B2B Energy Portal – Front-End & UX Concept**
-  Front-end project exploring usability guidelines, interface structure, and scalable UI patterns.
+  Front-end and UX concept for a complex B2B platform, focused on interface structure, usability, and scalable user workflows.

-- **Public Digital Platforms (Front-End & UX)**
+- **GrandReserve – UI/UX Redesign**
-  Design and front-end work on large-scale public platforms, focused on usability, visual clarity, and long-term maintainability.
+  UX and interface redesign proposal for an existing reservation management system, focusing on clarity, usability improvements, and scalable design decisions within real-world constraints.

-- **Photography Portfolio (Front-End)**
+- **MPF – Public Institutional Website**
-  Personal project focused on layout, interaction, and visual presentation using vanilla JavaScript and CSS.
+  Front-end and UX work for a public-sector website, with emphasis on information hierarchy, visual clarity, and accessibility-aware design choices.

 ---

 ### Continuous learning

 I value continuous learning and long-term growth, focusing on improving how interfaces are designed, built, and maintained in complex digital products.
+My learning process is driven by real-world challenges rather than isolated experiments.

 ---